espadrine/succinct-cybernetics/misc/network.md

 Computers [communicate](./information.md) to reach a goal.
 For instance, you contact Youtube to see cat videos, Youtube responds to gain advertising revenue.

-A **network** is a graph where vertices are processing machines and edges are transmission links.
-Examples include the Internet, telephones, walkie-talkies.
+A **network** can be represented with a graph where vertices are processing machines and edges are transmission links.
+Examples of networks include the Internet, telephones, and walkie-talkies.

 ## Protocols